hernandoabella/hernandoabella/README.md

 - Marketing for Devs

 ## Support Me ☕
-If you find my work helpful or just want to show your appreciation, you can buy dḍḍ a coffee.
+If you find my work helpful or just want to show your appreciation, you can buy me a coffee.
 Your support is greatly appreciated!
 - [PayPal](https://paypal.me/haoficial)
 - [Buy Me a Coffee](https://www.buymeacoffee.com/hernandoabella)
 - [Ko-Fi](https://ko-fi.com/hernandoabella)